nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Get the metadata for multiple token types.
 Accepts a list of `token_id`s and a a lambda `handler`, which accepts a list of `token_metadata` records.
-The `handler` lambda may assert certain assumptions about the metadata and/or fail with the obtained metadata implementing a view entry point pattern to extract tokens metadata off-chain.
+The `handler` lambda may assert certain assumptions about the metadata and/or fail with the obtained metadata implementing a view entrypoint pattern to extract tokens metadata off-chain.

 * As with `balance_of`, the input `token_id`'s should not be deduplicated nor reordered.

-* If one of the specified `token_id`s is not defined within the FA2 contract, the entry point MUST fail with the error mnemonic `"FA2_TOKEN_UNDEFINED"`.
+* If one of the specified `token_id`s is not defined within the FA2 contract, the entrypoint MUST fail with the error mnemonic `"FA2_TOKEN_UNDEFINED"`.

 ### FA2 Transfer Permission Policies and Configuration